diannedejesus/debt_tracker/readme.md

         - [X] match password if exists
         - [X] create session if password matches with account
 - [ ] Reset Password
-    - [ ] verify email validity
+    - [-] verify email validity
-          - [ ] basic page
     - [ ] send email with link
     - [X] basic reset password form page
     - [X] change password
 - [ ] Registration Page
     - [X] basic page layout
-    - [ ] add temporary user
+    - [-] add temporary user
-        - [ ] temporary password
+        - [-] temporary password
-        - [ ] basic initial login/user registration page
+        - [-] basic initial login/user registration page
-            - [ ] reset initial password
+            - [-] reset initial password
     - [X] user list page
     - [ ] revoke user access

-- [ ] Register Debt Page
+- [X] Register Debt Page
     - [X] basic form page
     - [X] verify data
-        - [ ] identifier is not already present in database
+        - [X] identifier is not already present in database
-            - [ ] if so then debt case is already present and should be added to that case
+            - [X] if so then debt case is already present and should be added to that case
-        - [ ] data is in correct format and sanitized
+        - [X] data is in correct format and sanitized
     - [X] save data to database
         - [X] Name and case id is encrypted and saved to seperate database
         - [X] debt information save to seperate database with account identifier